edu-data-mario/hong-beom-do/README.md

 # hong-beom-do

-- Hong Beom-do was a Korean independence activist who led the Korean Northern Army against the Japanese during the Japanese occupation of Korea.
+- Hong Beom-do was a Korean independence activist who led the Korean independence Army against the Japanese during the Japanese occupation of Korea.

 ![image](https://github.com/edu-data-mario/hong-beom-do/assets/134017660/18c04025-88a2-4c5b-a957-a9864b7ae8af)